Ameen Sayani

-Ameen Sayani is a popular former radio announcer from India.
-He achieved fame and popularity all across the Indian Subcontinent when he presented his Binaca Geetmala program of hits over the airwaves of Radio Ceylon.
-He is one of the most imitated announcers even today.
-His style of addressing the crowd with "Behno aur Bhaiyo " (meaning "sisters and brothers") as against the traditional "Bhaiyo aur Bahno" is still treated as an announcement with a melodious touch.
-He has produced, compered (or spoken for) over 54,000 radio programmes and 19,000 spots/jingles since 1951.
+Ameen Sayani (21 December 1932 – 20 February 2024) was an Indian radio announcer.
+He achieved fame and popularity across the Indian subcontinent when he presented his Binaca Geetmala programme of top hit songs from Hindi cinema over the airwaves of Radio Ceylon.
+He was one of the most imitated announcers.
+His style of addressing the audience with "Behno aur Bhaiyo " (meaning "sisters and brothers") as against the traditional "Bhaiyo aur Behno" is still treated as an announcement with a melodious touch.
+He had produced, compered (or provided voice-overs for) over 54,000 radio programmes and 19,000 spots/jingles since 1951.